warpfs/warp/README.md

 - Self-hosting supports.
 - Secure and private.
 All informations stored on the server are encrypted by your keys.
 These keys never leave your computer.

+## Usage

+Run `warp` inside the directory you want to resume on another computer then follow on-screen instructions.

 ## License

 GPLv3